 Anesthesia Nursing Grants

 The FPB School of Nursing is privileged to have been granted funding to provide tuition support for Our Nurse Anesthesia Program.
-Students admitted to our CRNA Program currently receive on average about one-third of their tuition cost.
+Students admitted to our CRNA Program currently receive on average about 20% of their tuition cost.
 No additional application is required.

 Teaching and Research Assistantships